bigwiv/Biopython-cn/chr18.rst

     to be at a position before it is added.
 The default is 0.7 (meaning 70%).
 **the ambiguous character**
     This is the ambiguity character to use.
-The default is °ØN°Ø.
+The default is ‚ÄôN‚Äô.
 **the consensus alphabet**
     This is the alphabet to use for the consensus sequence.
 If an alphabet is not specified than we will try to guess the alphabet based on the alphabets of the sequences in the alignment.

-18.3.3??Position Specific Score Matrices
+18.3.3  Position Specific Score Matrices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Position specific score matrices (PSSMs) summarize the alignment